Khuram514/ai_trading_journal/README.md

 # 📱 Landing Page & Mobile Version

 I'm very happy with the landing page design and its mobile version.
 Every part of the landing page is interactive, providing a richer user experience.
 At the same time, I'm using **Next.js** SSG to make the page performant and keep load times short.

+### [Update #2]  I've completely refreshed the design, fixed all the glitchy stuff, and made the whole experience way better on phones.
+Also added a sweet new TradeAI section to the landing page for newbies, and beefed up the footer with more info (which helps with SEO too)

 Please visit the website and try it out for yourself: [Visit](https://tradejournal.one).